USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 ### CCTM_MEDIA: Bidirectional modeling media concentration file
 [Return to Table 7-1](#media_t)

 This 2-D CCTM file contains the soil NH<sub>4</sub><sup>+</sup> and pH concentrations and/or the soil, vegetation and water Hg concentrations.
-This file is only created when the CTM_ABFLUX environment variable or the CTM_HGBIDI variable is set to Y (Default is N) and is used to initialize the next day of the model simulation.
+This file is only created when the CTM_ABFLUX environment variable or the CTM_HGBIDI variable in the RunScript is set to Y (Default is N) and is used to initialize the next day of the model simulation.

 <a id=soilout></a>
 ### CCTM_SOILOUT
 [Return to Table 7-1](#soilout_t)

 This optional 2-D CCTM file contains hourly total rainfall information for subsequent use by the CCTM in-line biogenics module.
-It is written out at the end of each simulation day and is only created if the CTM_BIOGEMIS environment variable is set to Y (Default is N).
+It is written out at the end of each simulation day and is only created if the CTM_BIOGEMIS environment variable in the RunScript is set to Y (Default is N).
 With the exception of the first day of the simulation when the environment variable INITIAL_RUN is set to Y, the previous day's rainfall information contained in the file is used in the calculation of soil NO emissions by the CCTM in-line biogenics module.
-This is accomplished by setting the SOILINP environment variable for a given day to the CCTM_SOILOUT file created at the end of the previous day's simulation.
+This is accomplished by setting the SOILINP environment variable in the RunScript for a given day to the CCTM_SOILOUT file created at the end of the previous day's simulation.
 Note that even though this file contains 24 hourly gridded rainfall fields, it has a time-independent file structure and stores these 24 values as 24 separate time-independent variables (RAINFALL01, ...
 RAINFALL24).
 However, while the structure of the file is time-independent, each day's CCTM_SOILOUT file is unique due to the daily variations in meteorology.
 Therefore, care must be taken to ensure that the SOILINP file specified for a given day is indeed the CCTM_SOILOUT file for the previous day rather than that for a different day.

 ## 7.3 Diagnostic and Advanced CMAQ Output Files

 Along with the standard output files detailed in the previous section, CCTM can be configured to output several auxiliary files for diagnostic model purposes.
-Each option is controlled by its corresponding environment variable.
+Each option is controlled by its corresponding environment variable in the CCTM RunScript (e.g. run_cctm.csh).
 For logical values, TRUE/T is equivalent to Y and FALSE/F is equivalent to N.

 <a id=floor></a>
 ### FLOOR: concentration-reset diagnostics file